-One of the things I have dedicated myself to do on this Osteopenia3 web site, is provide you with scientific studies for any and all topics discussed.
-So it was that I sought out published studies about AlgaeCal.
+AlgaeCal Studies One of the things I have dedicated myself to do on this Osteopenia3 web site, is provide you with scientific studies for any and all topics discussed.
+So here are some AlgaeCal studies and they are impressive..

-The manufacture of this supplement lists a number of testimonials on their web site.
-And although testimonials are interesting and are known to be effective marketing tools, we need to remember that ‘proof is in the clinical test results’.
+For many years the manufacture of this supplement listed testimonials on their web site.
+Although testimonials are interesting and are widely used in marketing, we need to remember that ‘proof is in the clinical test results’.....not testimonials.

 The study compared the product with Caltrate 600, a popular calcium